 Among laptop gamers, the most frequent question is, “Can you change the graphics card in a laptop?”

-Its answer can annoy you but being honest means to tell you the bitter truth that in most cases the answer is a big no. this is because you can upgrade the graphics card in a laptop only by upgrading GPU (graphics processing unit) to a higher range.
+Its answer can annoy you but being honest means telling you the bitter truth that in most cases the answer is a big no. this is because you can upgrade the graphics card in a laptop only by upgrading GPU (graphics processing unit) to a higher range.
 And the problem here is that GPU is bound to the motherboard and it can not be removed.

-But don’t get panic, okay!
+But don’t get panic, okay?

 But still, if you want to change the graphics card of your laptop then don’t get disheartened because I am going to tell you its ways.